Most frequently asked questions

 Check the driver-side door.
 The VIN should also appear on the Federal Safety Certification Label which is in all new cars.
 This label should appear on the driver’s side door in the following places:

-This is located on a ID TAG sticker on the computer.
-It may be abbreviated like serv. no. or service no. This will be followed by the number that is used for identification of the module.
+This is located on an ID TAG sticker on the computer.
+It may be abbreviated like serv. no. or service no. This will be followed by the number that is used for the identification of the module.
 If you cannot locate we should be able to help you figure out the correct part number for your application using your vehicles 17 digit VIN Number.

-All of our modules include a free one year replacement warranty.
+All of our modules include a free one-year replacement warranty.